Welcome to P.R.E. Track Days.

 - Credits or refunds will not be issued for bikes that are inoperable due to crash damage.

 - Every P.R.E. participant must sign a liability release form.
-This is a separate form from the track waiver you must sign at the gate before entering the track facility.
+This is a separate form from the waiver you will sign at the gate before entering the track facility.

 - The official P.R.E. event liability release form must be signed at registration the morning of your event.